 iCustoms has developed a powerful automation system with highly advanced AI technology software named Customs IDP.
 IDP is the new face of OCR, which is highly capable of reading documents and images and intelligently managing and extracting important information from them.

-iCustoms IDP specializes in customs document automation for both import and export.
+iCustoms IDP specialises in customs document automation for both import and export.
 It not only classifies documents of several types but also extracts the relevant information that is required for the HMRC form.
 It fills in the information in the specified field, and then you can submit it for approval.

-Automation of optical character recognition (OCR) is a game-changer for organizations of all stripes since it reduces the time and effort required to enter data, improves its quality, and ultimately boosts productivity.
+Automation of optical character recognition (OCR) is a game-changer for organisations of all stripes since it reduces the time and effort required to enter data, improves its quality, and ultimately boosts productivity.
 This breakthrough technology in today’s data-driven economy allows businesses to cut costs, increase efficiency, and maintain a competitive edge.

 OCR is already a game-changer, and its development will bring many new uses and benefits.
 So, unlock the potential and transform your business operations by looking into OCR automation if you haven’t already.
 A new branch of OCR is now in action in all the respective fields in every industry.